Cramp Relief and Women’s Health: A Common Nutritional Cause

 Menstrual Cramps – Cause and Cramp Relief

 Menstrual cramps are an incredibly common issue for women of reproductive age.
-93% of teenage girls report cramping during their cycles.
+93% of teenage girls report period cramping during their cycles.
 Among all women of reproductive age, 60% report period cramps.
-So, this is a common problem, but it should not be considered normal.
+So, this is a common problem during menstrual periods, but should it be considered normal?

 Menstrual Cramps

-In fact, it is estimated that the average woman loses nine days of productivity exclusively due to menstrual cramping.
-But how to fix this issue and have a more normal life and activity level?
+In fact, it is estimated that the average woman loses nine days of work every year due to menstrual cramping.
+But how can this issue be fixed to help you live a normal life without sacrificing you daily activity due to your menstrual cycle?

 The uterus is a smooth muscle, meaning it moves involuntarily.
 In other words, you have no control over what it does and when.
 During the menstrual cycle, the uterus contracts and relaxes repeatedly.

-This repeated contraction cycle is to help shed the endometrial lining, speeding the uterine lining's expulsion rate and shortening the period.
+This repeated contraction cycle is to help shed the endometrial uterine lining more, speeding the uterine tissue and uterine lining's expulsion rate and shortening your period.
 Period cramps are, at their core, repetitive use cramps.
 This painful cramp is commonly experienced in the hands when doing a repetitive task.

 The core cause of menstrual cramps

-They relax by pumping potassium back inside while pumping sodium back outside.
-When there is no longer enough potassium inside the cell, the muscle cannot relax, which is a cramp.
+Muscles relax by pumping potassium back inside while pumping sodium back outside.
+This closes the calcium channels and the calcium is pumped back into the sarcoplasmic reticulum.
+When there is no longer enough potassium inside the cell, the calcium channels cannot close and the muscle cannot relax, which is a cramp.

-Painful period cramps are so strong that the muscle is involuntary.
-When experiencing a skeletal muscle cramp, or voluntary muscle, the severe pain can be reduced by stretching and trying not to use the dysfunctional muscle.
-However, this is temporary at best and offers minimal pain relief.
+Painful period cramps are often so strong because the uterus is a unique organ system with incredible strength and as mentioned, muscle contraction is involuntary.
+When experiencing a skeletal muscle cramp, or voluntary muscle, the severe pain can be reduced by stretching and trying not to use the dysfunctional muscle, although this stretching and rubbing results in temporary relief at best and offers minimal pain relief.

-As an uncontrolled smooth muscle, painful menstrual cramps cannot be controlled.
-They must be stopped via other interventions, with the most effective being giving the uterus the nutrition needed to relieve menstrual cramps and restore normal function, taking away menstrual pain.
+As an involuntary smooth muscle, painful menstrual cramps cannot be controlled.
+They must be stopped via other interventions, with the most effective being giving the uterus the nutrition needed to both relieve pain from menstrual cramps and restore normal function, taking away menstrual pain.
+Remember, each month your uterus runs a marathon, so without normal levels of potassium, it will cramp up!

 Severe Menstrual Cramps from Endometriosis

-While the cause of cramps is the same, endometriosis introduces another layer of intense menstrual pain.
+While the cause of cramps is the same, endometriosis introduces another layer of intense easing menstrual cramps and pain.
 Endometriosis is caused when tissue similar to the endometrial lining is outside the uterus.
-This causes more intensely painful period cramps, pain during sex, increased bleeding during the menstrual cycle, and even infertility.
+This causes more intensely painful periods, period cramps, pain during sex, increased bleeding during the menstrual cycle, and even infertility.

-Similar to treating primary period cramps, secondary period cramps caused by endometriosis is most commonly treated with pain relief medication or killers.
-The use of oral contraceptives to minimize the number of cycles per year is also commonly used to reduce the frequency of period pain.
+Similar to treating primary period cramps, secondary period cramps caused by endometriosis is most commonly treated with pain relief medication.
+The use of oral contraceptives to minimize the number of cycles per year is also a commonly used medical treatment to reduce the frequency of period pain.

 There are also surgical options for treating endometriosis.
 There is a more conservative surgery in which the reproductive tract, uterus, fallopian tubes, and ovaries are preserved to maintain fertility.
 A hysterectomy, or removal of the uterus, is the final treatment for severe endometriosis, but it results in complete infertility and is a last resort.
 While surgeries are effective for stopping the source of painful cramps, they present more risk and life-long effects.

 By increasing potassium consumption, the intense menstrual pain caused by endometriosis can be better controlled by eliminating increased pain from period cramps.
-Eliminating the period cramps by adding Krampade to your daily diet is a simple way to dramatically decrease the period pain in each cycle, even with endometriosis.
+Eliminating the serious period pain and cramps by adding Krampade to your daily diet is a simple way to dramatically reduce menstrual pain and decrease the period pain in each cycle, even with endometriosis.

 So why is the potassium low?

 This lack of potassium in the diet means less in the muscles, including the uterus.
-Less potassium means more painful periods and cramps.
+Less potassium means more period pain and menstrual cramps.

 Simply increasing the amount of potassium in the diet menstrual cramps can be a thing of the past.